China balloon: Many questions about suspected spy in the sky

 The Pentagon says the balloon, which was carrying sensors and surveillance equipment, was maneuverable and showed it could change course.
 It loitered over sensitive areas of Montana where nuclear warheads are siloed, leading the military to take actions to prevent it from collecting intelligence.

-The U.S. shot down the balloon on Saturday afternoon off the Carolina coast.
-Television footage showed a small explosion, followed by the balloon descending toward the water.
-An operation was underway to recover the remnants.
+A U.S. Air Force fighter jet shot down the balloon Saturday afternoon off the Carolina coast.
+Television footage showed a small explosion, followed by the balloon slowly drifting toward the water.
+An operation is underway to recover the remnants.

 IT’S A BIRD, IT’S A PLANE, IT’S A … SPY BALLOON